-One of our favourite things to do on the North Coast 500 was to explore the Smoo Caves.
+One of our favorite things on our trips was to explore the Smoo Caves.
 Stopping in the town of Durness, the Smoo Caves are beautiful to see inside and out.
 There are boardwalks leading down to the caves on either side giving you views of the steep path.
 A bridge lets you cross the river leading in from the sea while looking into the giant cavern.

-Check out Colin's website for more information on his tours and the geology of the caves.
+Check out the website for more information on his tours and the geology of the caves.
 It’s a fascinating read and you’ll find yourself getting lost in the facts.

-There is a scenic cemetery located on the site housing an old church and tombstones.
+There is a scenic cemetery located on the site by the beach housing an old church and tombstones.
 It’s very photogenic and John Lennon’s aunt is buried here.

-Speaking of John Lennon, he spent a lot of his childhood in the area and there is a memorial to him in the town of Durness.
+John Lennon visited the area many times to see his aunt and there is a memorial in the town of Durness.
 He revisited it again with Yoko Ono and it is said that some of his happiest memories took place here.
-It's an interesting little garden to visit with a little path weaving through the garden leading to the John Lennon memorial.
-It's a place for quiet contemplation and surprisingly very serene even though its located on the side of the road.

 Belnakeil Craft Village

-This is a cool spot where locals are starting to build a craft community converting an old military camp into an artists compound.
+This is a cool spot where locals are starting to build a craft community converting an old military camp into an artist’s compound.
 The most famous attraction here is the Cocoa Mountain coffee shop.
 We stopped here to load up on chocolate and pick up a takeaway cappuccino for our drive out of town.
-Be prepared to give your wallet a workout.
-When you walk in, you'll want to sample all the truffles and handmade local chocolate in the store.

 We didn’t try the hot chocolate, but we heard two different customers give glowing recommendations on our way out.
 Don’t worry though, we definitely had our fill of handmade chocolate and an oh so smooth cappuccino.